alphagov/xgovctf/GettingStarted.md

 - "review": "uid" (user id of the reviewer), "tid" (team id of that user), "pid" (problem id of the reviewed problem)
 - "submit": "uid" (user id of the problem solver), "tid" (team id of that user), "pid" (problem id of the problem just solved correctly)

-Processor scripts are expected to return a pair where the first value is a boolean indicating whether or not the achievement has been earned, and the second is a dictionary with values to change in the achievement (for multi-achievements)
+Processor scripts are expected to return a pair where the first value is a boolean indicating whether or not the achievement has been earned, and the second is a dictionary with values to change in the achievement (for multi-achievements).

 Now consider the following simple processor that awards an achievement when a team gets more than 100 points: